5GC-DEV/ios-mcn-releases/Agartala/v0.1.0/CORE/documentation/Installation Guide.md

 ##  Installation of IOS-MCN Core

-###  Clone aether onramp repo
+###  Download core image

-create a directory for IOS-MCN in home directory
+create a directory for IOSMCN-Core in home directory as per the following commands

 _cd_